codemix/yii2-localeurls/README.md

 `urlManager` component.
 So you should move any configuration for the `localeUrls` component into the `urlManager` component.

+Two options also have been renamed for more clarity:

+ * `enableDefaultSuffix` is now `enableDefaultLanguageUrlCode`
+ * `enablePersistence` is now `enableLanguagePersistence`

 So if your configuration looked like this before:

 ```php